Mint-System/Odoo-Apps-Sale-Workflow/sale_order_sale_partner/README.rst

 Sale Order Sale Partner
 =======================

-Set sale contact on Sales Order.
+Set sale contact on sales order.

 For a detailed documentation have a look at https://www.odoo-wiki.org/sale-order-sale-partner.html